RenanSouzaRodrigues/RenanSouzaRodrigues/README.md

 </p>

 <p>
-  I'm currently working as a Tech Lead on Vá de Taxi, a Braziliam mobility app and as a CTO for Mage Studios, one of the most incredible game studios in Brazil.
+  I'm currently working as a Tech Lead on Vá de Taxi, a Brazilian mobility app and as a CTO for Mage Studios, one of the most incredible game studios in Brazil.
 </p>

 <!--!### My creations and ways to help